chef/chef-powershell-shim/README.md

 # chef-powershell-shim

-A .NET Assembly to facilitate communication between Chef and PowerShell on the Windows platform
+A .NET Assembly to facilitate communication between Chef and PowerShell on the Windows platform.
+This repo now also contains the chef-powershell Ruby gem which consumes the the .NET Assembly and provides the interface between Chef and PowerShell via ffi.

 ### Development Prerequisites

 Binaries can be built with Habitat.
+See the Rake task ```:update_chef_powershell_dlls``` in the chef-powershell/Rakefile

 ## Contributing/Development